mainmatter/gerust/site/docs/tutorial-minimal/new-endpoint.md

 …
 ```

-That struct can be consumed in the new `hellp_person` endpoint:
+That struct can be consumed in the new `hello_person` endpoint:

 ```rust
 // web/src/controllers/greeting.rs